 the OSS frame has been correctly received, i.e., its parity byte and formal structure were valid

-In particular, a correctly received frame with a nonzero opcode and FG_ACKR set in its seq field is always acknowledged, even if it is a duplicate, i.e., its sequence number is the same as that of the last-processed request.
-On the other hand, a frame with FG_ACKR cleared is never acknowledged, even if the request immediately fails.
+Note that a frame with FG_ACKR cleared is never acknowledged, even if the request immediately fails.
+On the other hand, a correctly received frame with a nonzero opcode and FG_ACKR set in its seq field is always acknowledged, even if it is a duplicate, i.e., its sequence number is the same as that of the last-processed request.
+If the frame is not a duplicate, the status byte in the acknowledgment frame reflects the actual status of the request, i.e., 0 meaning "success" and non-zero meaning an immediate failure.
+For a duplicate frame, if the original request has failed, the status field in the acknowledgment will be the same as that in the original ACK (denoting the same kind of failure).
+However, if the original request has succeeded (i.e., the original status was zero), the status sent in response to the duplicate will be 0x05 (RC_DUPOK).
+This special value allows the other party 1) to conclude that its request has in fact succeeded, 2) to learn that no further copies of the request are necessary (so it can stop retrying).
+Note that the second part of the message is also conveyed by any true failure status.

 The list of error codes (nonnegative status values) will be defined as we proceed (perhaps we should associate such codes with specific requests).
+For now, note that two values have been already reserved and defined: 0 (success) and 5 (success + duplicate).

 Resets